darya-litvinchuk/category-tree/README.md

     - `make format` - to format code using black and isort

 7. To check project source code metrics you can use [Radon](https://pypi.org/project/radon/): `make radon-check`

-9. To check your tests quality you can use [mutmut](https://pypi.org/project/mutmut/):
-    - Enter `make mutmut-check`
-    - You will get a report `mutmut-report.xml`

 ## Environment variables